jundalisay/superb/content/en/research/descartes/world/chapter-15.md

 ---
 heading: "Chapter 15"
+title: The Aether and Gravitational Lensing
-title: The (Aetheral) Heaven Appears to Its Inhabitants Completely Like That of Ours
+# title: The (Aetheral) Heaven Appears to Its Inhabitants Completely Like That of Ours
 # title: "The Face of the Heaven of that New World Must Appear to Its Inhabitants Completely Like That of Our World"
 weight: 32
+image: /graphics/physics/aetherspace.jpg
-image: "/covers/world.jpg"
+# image: "/covers/world.jpg"
 description: "Solar systems can be rather unequal in size.
 But they must always be exactly of the same force."
 icon: "/icons/descartes.png"
 ---